matuteiglesias/journal/content/Dev/2025-01-30_Debugging_and_Integration_of_Supabase_with_n8n.md

 **🕒 03:10–05:10**
 **🏷️ Labels**: Supabase, N8N, Debugging, Integration, API, Workflow
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to troubleshoot and integrate various components of Supabase with n8n workflows, focusing on file management, database integration, and [[API]] interactions.
+The primary goal of this session was to troubleshoot and integrate various components of Supabase with n8n workflows, focusing on [[file management]], database [[integration]], and [[API]] interactions.

 ### Key Activities
 - **[[Debugging]] n8n Download Node**: Verified URL, authentication, and object paths in Supabase.